vfmd/vfmd-spec/specification.md

 starts with the three bytes: `0xEF` `0xBB` `0xBF`, then those three bytes are interpreted as the UTF-8 Byte-Order-Mark and are filtered off and ignored.
-Any byte sequences in the input that are invalid in UTF-8 encoding are interpreted to be in ISO-8859-1 encoding.
+Any byte sequences in the input that are invalid in UTF-8 encoding are interpreted to be bytes in ISO-8859-1 encoding.
 Therefore, for the following discussion, the [document] is considered to not have the Byte-Order-Mark and not to have any invalid byte sequences.

 <h4 id="characters">Characters</h4>